California wildfire flares but within line crews have built

 “There’s nothing close to our line right now.
 It’s all interior fuels burning,” Mike Wink, an incident commander, said in an online briefing.

-The fire northeast of the town of Paradise, which was largely destroyed in 2018 by the nation’s deadliest wildfire in a century, has been burning since July 13 and is more than 20% contained.
+The fire northeast of the town of Paradise, which was largely destroyed in 2018 by the nation’s deadliest wildfire in a century, has been burning since July 13 and is more than 20 percent contained.

+Meanwhile, concerns over the risk of rolling outages in the coming weeks prompted California Gov. Gavin Newsom to sign an emergency proclamation on Friday that offers cash incentives to big energy users such as factories or casinos to conserve when the power supply is tight.

+The state could face a shortage of 3,500 megawatts on days when soaring heat drives up demand.
+That’s partly because an intensifying drought has reduced water levels in reservoirs and diminished output from the hydroelectric dams.

 A historic drought and recent heat waves tied to climate change have made wildfires harder to fight in the American West.
 Scientists say climate change has made the region much warmer and drier in the past 30 years and will continue to make weather more extreme and wildfires more frequent and destructive.